-Our Automotive Systems Technology program recently earned reaccreditation by the National Automotive Technicians Education Foundation (NATEF).
+Our Automotive Systems Technology program is accredited by the Automotive Service Excellence (ASE) Education Foundation.

-The reaccreditation was earned at the higher level of Master Automobile Service Technology.
-To achieve this recognition, our school training program underwent a rigorous evaluation by NATEF of our instruction, facilities, and equipment.
+The accreditation was earned at the higher level of Master Automobile Service Technology.
+To achieve this recognition, our school training program underwent a rigorous evaluation by ASE of our instruction, facilities, and equipment.

 The Automotive Systems Technology curriculum prepares individuals to apply technical knowledge and skills to repair, service, and maintain all types of automobiles.
 Includes instruction in brake systems, electrical systems, engine performance, engine repair, suspension and steering, automatic and manual transmissions and drive trains, and heating and air condition systems.